ajRiverav/Cpp-member-function-specifiers-guide/README.md

 }
 ```

 In the code above, d.fun(5) causes a compiler error.
 The compiler cannot find Derived::memFun(int).
-A developer may mistakenly think that Base::memFun(int) will be called in d.memFun(5), but it has been hidden by the existance of Derived::memFun().
+A developer may mistakenly think that Base::memFun(int) will be called in d.memFun(5), but it has been hidden by the existence of Derived::memFun().
 That is, one may think that memFun is an overloaded member function, but it is not because overloading does not exist across classes.
 The reasons why Base::memFun is hidden is beyond this article and can be found [here](https://stackoverflow.com/a/1629074/5597960).

 What is the solution if we really wanted to use Base::memFun?
 It would be to add "using Base::memFun; to the derived class":